 - willingness and ability to collaborate and co-operate with the other parent about the needs of the children;

 - ability to be involved with the children and to support the involvement of the other parent;

 - insight into the nurture and raising of the children;

 - ability to be child-focused rather than self-focused; and

 - commitment to the child’s welfare and development.

 Collaboration between parents as to the nurture and care of their children is encouraged, but there are occasions when this is not possible for a variety of reasons.
 Whatever parenting arrangements are made should be in the best interests of the children.
 The highest priority is given to providing children with an environment in which they feel physically and psychologically safe.
-Parenting arrangements can be agreed informally between the parties, or can be formalised by way of a Parenting Plan (filing in Court not required) or Parenting Orders by Consent (filed in the Family Court).
+Parenting arrangements can be agreed informally between the parties, or can be formalised by way of a Parenting Plan (filing in Court not required) or Parenting Orders by Consent (filed in the Federal Circuit and Family Court of Australia).
 Our family lawyers are constantly updating their knowledge and expertise in legal parenting matters, to be able to provide you with advice that is accurate, current and helpful.
 Issues of parental responsibility and the sharing of time with the children are best discussed in a consultation with a family lawyer.